Grrbrr404/CoCo.Templates/README.md

 # Installation

-Download zip-files by using above links and copy them into your template directory.
+Download zip-files by using above links (right click, save as ...) and copy them into your template directory.
 To locate your template directory open your Visual Studio and navigate to tools / options / Projects and Solutions.
 Keep in mind that every Visual Studio version does have its own template directory.